gammapy/gammapy/docs/dataformats/file_formats.rst

 In Gammapy we use existing file formats by `Fermi-LAT`_ and `CTA`_ where available.

-This increases inter-operability with the `Fermi science tools`_ and `ctools`_ as well as mind share with users of those tools.
+This increases inter-operability with the `Fermi ScienceTools`_ and `ctools`_ as well as mind share with users of those tools.

 We also introduce new file formats for things that should be easy to store and exchange,